Ex-wife of Florida Microsoft executive charged with his murder: police

 Fernandez-Saldana was also accused of writing checks to Henry Tenon, the accused gunman who shot Bridegan.
 Tenon, 62, confessed to police earlier this year and pleaded guilty to second-degree murder.

-Gardner-Fernandez was arrested by ATF agents in Washington is awaiting extradition to Duval County.
+Gardner-Fernandez was arrested by ATF agents in Washington and is awaiting extradition to Duval County.